Stepwell: Basic architecture

 The builders dug deep trenches into the earth for dependable, year-round groundwater.
 They lined the walls of these trenches with blocks of stone, without mortar, and created stairs leading down to the water.
 This led to the building of some significant ornamental and architectural features, often associated with dwellings in urban areas.
 It also ensured their survival as monuments.

 A stepwell structure consists of two sections: a vertical shaft from which water is drawn and the surrounding inclined subterranean passageways and the chambers and steps which provide access to the well.
 The galleries and chambers surrounding these wells were often carved profusely with elaborate detail and became cool, quiet retreats during the hot summers.

 Names

 A number of distinct names, sometimes local, exist for stepwells.
 In Hindi-speaking regions, they include names based on baudi (including bawdi (बावड़ी), bawri, bawari, baori, baoli, bavadi and bavdi).
 In Gujarati and Marwari language, they are usually called vav, vavri or vaav (વાવ).
-Other names include kalyani or pushkarani (Kannada), baoli (बावली), barav (बारव) and degeenar (Bhojpuri: 𑂙𑂵𑂏𑂲𑂢𑂰𑂩).
+Other names include kalyani or pushkarani (Kannada), baoli (बावली, ਬਾਉਲੀ), barav (बारव) and degeenar (Bhojpuri: 𑂙𑂵𑂏𑂲𑂢𑂰𑂩).